 GPI score: 1.391/5

 Japan falls within the top five countries for ‘Safety and Security’ and holds position three for peacefulness in the Asia-Pacific region.
-This awesome archipelago is also one of the most literate, environmentally friendly and all-round fascinating nations in the world.
-Japanese culture dates back thousands of years and the country has a legacy of technological entrepreneurship, decorous gardens and delectable cuisine.
+This awesome archipelago is also one of the most literate, environmentally friendly and all-around fascinating nations in the world.
+Japanese culture dates back thousands of years and the country has a legacy of technological entrepreneurship, decorous gardens, and delectable cuisine.

 Insider tip: When in Kyoto, make time to participate in a traditional tea ceremony.
 Your tea master will demonstrate how to prepare for and host a tea ceremony, and how to make a bowl of green tea in this centuries-old ritual, surrounded by the cobbled streets of the Higashiyama area, the Kodaiji Temple, the pagoda at Yasaka and the expansive Yasaka Shrine.

 Slovenia hopped up two places into the top 10 this year, becoming the only newcomer on the list.
 The country nestles on the sunny side of the alps, bordering Adriatic Croatia, as well as Hungary, Austria and Italy.
 Forested hills, fairy-tale lakes and the lovely, leafy city of Ljubljana (considered Europe’s greenest capital) come together to create this tiny, charming nation.